 - Eligible apprentices, trainees, cadets, Indigenous workers or existing workers can be employed directly by the principal contractor, subcontractor, or be accessed through a group scheme.

 - Contractors will ensure compliance activity is recorded throughout the project.

 - Contractors will provide CSQ with a completed Practical Completion Report on TPAS within 15 days of the date of practical completion.

 - Contact us to establish log in access to the TPAS website

 - Access your project on the TPAS website

 - Commence compliance activity reporting after Compliance Plan is submitted.

 For further information about the ‘Training Policy’

-For more information you can check out the Queensland Government Building and Construction Training Policy Website.
+For more information please visit the Queensland Government Building and Construction Training Policy Website.